 8. Jaipur, India

 The Pink City is completely decked out for Diwali with colorful earthen lamps, especially in the markets.
 At night, every house glitters with colorful lights, and musicians and dancers take to the streets, turning the whole of Jaipur into a vibrant live performance stage.
 You can buy thousands of colorful, multi-shaped earthen lamps in the markets, along with traditional Diwali clothes and handicrafts.
 The market is fully illuminated at night, and fireworks go off around the city.
-Every sweet shop sells amazing Diwali sweets, and the city’s famous palace hotels offer fabulous traditional Diwali feasts, be sure to add Jaipur to your list of places to visit on Diwali vacation.
+Every sweet shop sells amazing Diwali sweets, and the city’s famous palace hotels offer fabulous traditional Diwali feasts.
+Be sure to add Jaipur to your list of places to visit on your Diwali vacation.

 9. Mauritius